MattHodge/matthodge.github.io/_posts/2019-11-14-automating-semantic-versioning.md

 * Think about which part of your version to bump (major, minor or patch)

-* Ideally, start using [Github Releases](https://help.github.com/articles/creating-releases/) to store the versions you release
+* Store your versioned artifacts somewhere, for example using [Github Releases](https://help.github.com/articles/creating-releases/) or uploading them to a [NuGet repository](https://www.nuget.org)

 * Keep a [changelog](https://keepachangelog.com/en/1.0.0/) so your users know what is different between versions of your software